Tag Archives: thermal

 The TigIR has several filter options that allow different views of different landscapes, each one having a strong-point.
 The different filters are easily toggled through to see which one best presents your target in any given place.
 There are also several different brightness settings you can use to adjust to your purposes.
 The waterproof housing also has a connection for video output and remote control.

 In addition, the TigIR allows you to create several profile offsets within the device for different rifles or calibers.
-When you add a thermal sight to your rifle, or anything to your rifle for that matter, it can affect the way the rifle recoils and change your point of impact.
-In addition, when you put an additional device infront of your day scope that is zeroed to the rifle, you can also cause an optical offset (sorta like a shallow prizm).
-The TigIR allows you to correct for this offset, so that your point of impact remains the same with or without the thermal installed.
+When you add a thermal sight to your rifle, or anything to your rifle for that matter.
+It can affect the way the rifle recoils and change your point of impact.
+In addition, when you put an additional device in front of your day scope that is zeroed to the rifle.
+You can also cause an optical offset (sorta like a shallow prizm).
+The TigIR allows you to correct for this offset.
+So that your point of impact remains the same with or without the thermal installed.
 And as I mentioned you can save up to six different profiles to use with the TigIR.

 Brownells has a great selection of thermal devices to shop